Useful resources

 Exercise 1: Improve the following visualization

-In a retrospective cohort where MS patients were scanned (brain + spinal cord), 340 patients had radiological disease activity on their MRI.
+In a retrospective cohort where multiple sclerosis patients were scanned (brain + spinal cord), 340 patients had radiological disease activity on their MRI (Granella et al. 2019).

 Message: A considerable part of MS patients in this study (12%) had disease activity solely based on spinal cord MRI (no symptoms, no new lesion on brain MRI).